Martha (1974 film)

-Martha is a 1974 drama film made for German television directed by Rainer Werner Fassbinder.
+Martha is a 1974 drama film made for West German television directed by Rainer Werner Fassbinder.
 It features Margit Carstensen in the title role with Karlheinz Böhm as her abusive husband.
 It is one of the earliest of Fassbinder's films to be influenced by the American work of Douglas Sirk.
-The plot was loosely based on a short story "For the Rest of Her Life" by Cornell Woolrich.
+The plot was loosely based on the short story For the Rest of Her Life by Cornell Woolrich.

 Plot

 Martha Heyer, a virginal 31-year-old librarian, is on vacation in Rome with her cold father, a fastidious man who refuses to be touched.
 At their first stop while touring the city, the Spanish Steps, he suffers a heart attack and dies.
 Martha soon discovers that her purse, containing all of her money, has been stolen in the confusion.
 She reaches for help at the German embassy and phones her mother giving her the bad news.
 Leaving the embassy, Martha crosses the path of a gentleman, who catches her eye – and she his.
 They are mutually mesmerized but keep going their own ways.

 Back in her hometown, Constance, Martha is ill-received by her mother, who blames her for her father's death.
 Martha's mother, an alcoholic, takes openly to drinking, tranquilizers and drawing mustaches on old photographs of her deceased husband.
 Martha turns down an offer of marriage from her boss at the library, who immediately proposes to her colleague, Erna.
 During the wedding celebration, Martha is formally introduced to Helmut Salomon, a wealthy civil engineer, who was the man with whom she crossed glances leaving the German embassy.
-On their first conversation outside the party, Helmut insults her by detailing her physical failings, and Martha meekly accepts these as fact and rewards him with a kiss.
+On their first conversation outside the party, Helmut insults her by detailing her physical shortcomings, and Martha meekly accepts these as fact and rewards him with a kiss.

 Helmut takes her to an amusement park and insists that they take a ride together on the roller coaster, despite Martha being terrified of the idea.
 After the ride, she vomits and he proposes marriage.
 Martha, her face streaked with tears and vomit, thanks him and gleefully accepts.
 Martha's mother, in a hysterical reaction to the news that her daughter intends to marry, swallows an overdose of pills and collapses to the floor.
 Helmut takes the opportunity to have Martha's mother institutionalized.

 The couple goes on honeymoon to the Italian coast.
 Helmut, in addition to starting to control Martha's diet, refuses to allow her to apply suntan oil, which results in her getting severely sunburned.
 Once in their hotel room he forces himself upon the painfully sunburned Martha who screams.
 Upon their return to Constance, Helmut proves to be both sadistic and domineering.
 He bites on her neck and shoulders and becomes aroused whenever she is in emotional or physical pain.
 Martha reaches out tentatively for guidance from her friend Marianne, but is unable to explain Helmut's behavior.
 Marianne in any case is not much of a help.